aleph2c/learning_xslt_with_python/README.md

     #   # ...

     # If you are running your transforms once per program invocation
     # you can use the PySaxonProcessor context manager.
+Don't be fooled, given
+    # that this context manager doesn't clean up memory when it's done, it's not
+    # really behaving like a Python context manager. (see the memory bug
+    # mentioned above)
     with PySaxonProcessor(license=False) as proc:
         xsltproc = proc.new_xslt30_processor()
         xsltproc.set_cwd(str(home_dir))